Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 [Discuss this article on Reddit](https://www.reddit.com/r/math/comments/1et3y2d/making_category_theory_relatable/).

+Emily Riehl has a [talk](https://www.youtube.com/watch?v=SsgEvrDFJsM) where she approaches this from a much more categorical lens.
+If you want to get into category theory more broadly, I'd recommend Leinster's _Basic Category Theory_, and Bartosz Milewski's _Category Theory for Programmers_ (his YouTube series is excellent too).

 I'm planning to continue writing articles explaining Mathematics and Physics.
 If you'd like to support me, consider [buying me a coffee](https://ko-fi.com/pseudonium).